 If a spinal curve increases by more than five degrees and is between 20 and 45 degrees, a doctor may recommend bracing.
 A brace can prevent the curve from progressing but must be worn nearly 23 hours every day to be effective.
 A number of scoliosis braces exist, including:

 Boston Brace or the Thoraco-Lumbo-Sacral-Orthosis Brace—This brace is custom-molded from plastic and fits under a child’s arms, making it less noticeable.

-Charleston Bending Brace—The Charleston brace is intended for wear only at nighttime.
+Charleston Bending Brace—The Charleston brace is intended to wear only at nighttime.
 However, the brace applies significant pressure while the user is wearing it.
-This brace type is appropriate for those with a spinal curve between 20-40 degrees that is below the shoulder blade.
+This brace type is appropriate for those with a spinal curve between 20-40 degrees that are below the shoulder blade.

 Milwaukee Brace or the Cervico-Thoraco-Lumbo-Sacral-Orthosis—This brace is a modification of the Boston brace that also includes a neck ring with a long, vertical bar down the front.

 Braces are typically worn until a child has ceased growing.

 Scoliosis surgery is used only on the most severe curvatures that are greater than 40 degrees, according to the AANS.
 The spine must also show signs of progressively curving.
 Depending upon the location and severity of the curve, a surgeon can choose to use an anterior or posterior approach.
 The anterior approach is through the front of the body while the posterior approach is through the back.
 Surgery can involve fusing together several segments of the spine to keep the backbone straight.